RyanGibb/eilean-nix/docs/getting_started.md

 [^4]: [github.com/NixOS/nixpkgs/issues/55424](https://github.com/NixOS/nixpkgs/issues/55424)

-By default DHCP will be enabled so your machine will discovery it's IP address, however some providers don't enable DHCPv6 or SLAAC so you need to manually configure the IP address.
+By default, DHCP will be enabled, so your machine will discover its IP address, however some providers don't enable DHCPv6 or SLAAC, so you need to manually configure the IP address.
 For example a Hetzner VPS IPv6 address can be found in the networking tab and enabled with:
 ```
   networking = {